Winter weather threat prompts government and school closures in Northeast with over 60 million under winter alerts – KION546

 New York City has activated its winter weather plan with 330,000 tons of salt, over 700 salt spreaders and over 1,600 plow vehicles on standby, while neighboring New Jersey declared a state of emergency.

-Gov. Phil Murphy warned that the combination of snow and wind could result in blackouts due to downed power lines.
-And he encouraged people to work remotely if possible as the storm would likely make travel hazardous.
+The combination of snow and wind could result in blackouts due to downed power lines, New Jersey Gov. Phil Murphy warned.
+He encouraged people to work remotely if possible, as the storm would likely make travel hazardous.

 3,900 pieces of equipment ready for snow operations